Programs

 The Center for Civil and Human Rights houses the Carl Maxey Social Justice Scholarship Program.
 Through the program, a small number of entering first-year students are awarded full tuition so that they may pursue careers in public service unencumbered by substantial law school debt.

-The Certificate in Civil and Human Rights program provides an opportunity for students to formally focus their legal education on the study and analysis of civil and human rights and the legal, theoretical, and policy perspectives associated with these rights.
+The Civil and Human Rights Concentration program provides an opportunity for students to formally focus and curate their legal education on the study and analysis of civil and human rights and the legal, theoretical, and policy perspectives associated with these rights.
 It also offers the opportunity for direct action in civil and human rights advocacy work, and development of professional experience in this field.

 Read the full program guidelines here.